Can You Freeze Tomatoes?

 Klaus Vedfelt / Getty Images

-By Regan Burns Cafiso for Food Network Kitchen
+By Regan Burns Cafiso and Alice K. Thompson for Food Network Kitchen

-If you've taken a bite of a perfectly ripe, just-picked, in-season tomato you know that it tastes entirely different from — and far superior to — the pale and insipid winter imposters.
-And it makes sense — tomatoes from the grocery store, usually picked before they're fully ripe, are bred for long-distance travel and lengthy shelf-life.
-The ones from your garden or farmers' market are grown mainly for flavor.
+If you've taken a bite of a perfectly ripe, just-picked, in-season tomato you know that it tastes entirely different from those pale and insipid winter imposters.
+Tomatoes from the grocery store are usually picked before they're fully ripe, and are bred for long-distance travel and lengthy shelf life.
+The ones from your garden or farmers' market, on the other hand, are grown mainly for flavor.

-Even when stored properly, fresh tomatoes don't last long.
-While canning is often thought of as the proper way to preserve a bumper crop, the sterilizing, filling and sealing process can feel daunting — and if done incorrectly, it can even be unsafe.
-But there's an easier way: You can freeze tomatoes at their peak ripeness to enjoy their fresh flavor all year long without a lot of hassle or extra equipment.
+But even when stored properly, fresh tomatoes don't last long.
+While canning is great for preserving a bumper crop, the sterilizing, filling and sealing process isn’t for everyone.
+There is an easier way: You can freeze tomatoes at their peak and enjoy their fresh flavor all year long without a lot of hassle or equipment.
+We’ll show you three easy ways to do it, plus how to handle cherry tomatoes.

-One note: Due to the high water content of tomatoes, they don't thaw well for use raw — thawed tomatoes get mushy and watery.
-Plan to use your frozen tomatoes in sauces, soups, stews and other cooked applications.
+One note: Due to their high water content, tomatoes don't defrost well for use raw — thawed tomatoes get mushy and watery.
+Plan to use frozen tomatoes in sauces, soups, stews and other cooked dishes.
 If you want to enjoy your tomatoes raw, you'd better eat them right away!

 How to Freeze Whole Tomatoes